smartheim/wakaamaNode/docs/quickstart/getting-started.md

   Windows and Unix/Linux builds automatically pick the posix/windows platform code.

-## Use CMake build system
+## CMake build system
-If you target an x86 system, you may use the cmake buildsystem instead.
+If you target an non-embedded system like Linux, Mac OS, Windows, you may use the cmake build system instead.

 * Download the library https://github.com/Openhab-Nodes/wakaamaNode/archive/master.zip
-* Extract it to `wakaamaNode`.
+* Extract the archive to `wakaamaNode`
-* Include the `wakaamaNode/src/src.cmake` file like in the following example:
+* Include the `wakaamaNode/src/src.cmake` file like in the following example
+* Create and change to your `build` dir.
+* Execute `cmake ../`

 ```cmake
 project(YOUR_PROJECT)